 What to Do about Aching or Sensitive Teeth

-First of all, you need to understand the reasons that your teeth have become so sensitive, and know that you are not alone.
-Many people recoil at the thought of drinking a hot cup of tea or eating a cold dish of ice cream.
-The most common reason for the discomfort is exposed roots.
-Normally, your roots are covered by gum tissue.
-The tissue can shrink over time due to bruxism (grinding your teeth), brushing too vigorously, and gum disease.
+Typically, your roots are covered by gum tissue.
+However, the tissue can shrink over time due to bruxism (grinding your teeth), brushing too vigorously, and gum disease.
 Unfortunately, some of your favorite beverages (soda, coffee, tea, wine, juices, and energy drinks) can also contribute to enamel erosion.
-The result is exposure of the dentin part of the tooth, which contains tubules that lead directly to the nerve endings.
+The result is the exposure of the dentin part of the tooth, which contains tubules that lead directly to the nerve endings.

 So what can we do to help you with the resulting sensitivity?
-First of all, try an over-the-counter toothpaste especially made for sensitive teeth.
-If that does not work, Dr. Gladnick can prescribe a toothpaste that is very effective in making your teeth able to enjoy hot and cold foods again.
-Another remedy is bonding the problem areas, which is essentially applying a very fine, protective varnish to the exposed roots.
+First of all, try over-the-counter toothpaste specially made for sensitive teeth.
+If that does not work, Dr. Gladnick can prescribe a toothpaste that effectively reduces sensitivity to hot and cold.
+Another remedy is bonding the problem areas, essentially applying a fine, protective varnish to the exposed roots.
 Problem solved!